A Unified Algorithm for Nonconvex Decentralized Nonlinear Optimization: ALGORITHM DEVELOPMENT, CONVERGENCE ANALYSIS, AND PRACTICAL IMPLEMENTATION

-While \textbf{Theorem \ref{nonconvex_convergence}} certifies stationarity of every limit point of $\{\m{x}^t\}$ generated by UDNA, the convergence of the whole sequences is not guaranteed.
-The next subsection addresses this issue given that the aggregated objective function $F$ has the K{\L} property.
+Although any limit point of $\{\m{x}^t\}$ is a stationary point of the problem \eqref{obj_fun1} by Theorem~\ref{nonconvex_convergence}, the convergence of the entire sequence $\{\m{x}^t\}$ is not guaranteed.
+We would strengthen the convergence result such that the entire sequence $\{\m{x}^t\}$ converges under the condition that $F$ has the K{\L} property.

-\subsection{Convergence under K{\L} property}
+\subsection{Convergence under K{\L} Property}